Nsustain/nsustain.com/README.md

-After that, we were able to expose [Nsustain.com](https://nsustain.com) to the internet - without having to configure LoadBalancer, NodePort, or Ingress - by installing Cloudflare Tunnel to proxy everything for us, which by the way they say is more secure than directly exposing our microservices to the internet.
-Instructions for installing Cloudflare Tunnel on a kubernetes cluster is available at https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/
+After that, we were able to expose [Nsustain.com](https://nsustain.com) to the internet - without having to configure LoadBalancer, NodePort, or Ingress - by installing Cloudflare Tunnel to proxy everything for us.
+This, according to Cloudflare, is more secure than directly exposing our microservices to the internet because the server is now protected and hidden behind the Cloudflare Tunnel.
+Instructions for installing Cloudflare Tunnel is available at https://developers.cloudflare.com/cloudflare-one/tutorials/many-cfd-one-tunnel/